A Tribute for Women’s History Month

 She is a four-time organizer of our annual Commodore Celebration and has secured top-name monthly meeting speakers: Tunnicliffe, Gladstone, Jobson, Isler and more.
 We’ve all enjoyed these and dozens of other AYC social events due to her planning, attention to detail and classy touch.
 Maryellen races at both Lake Pleasant and TTL and participates throughout the season on Race Committee.
 Where does she find the time?

-Wendy Larsen has been a member for 20 years and served on the AYC Board as Secretary and Membership Director.
+Wendy Larsen has been a member for over 20 years and served on the AYC Board as Secretary and Membership Director.
 Along with Maryellen Ferring and Marilyn Moyer Ward, she co-founded the Ruth Beals Cup Regatta.

 Wendy has acted as Principal Race Officer (PRO) for 10 years and has donated her time and talents to ASF as a board member and instructor.
 Wendy has raced at TTL and Lake Pleasant and is the recipient of the AYC US Sailing Sportsmanship Award.

 If you’ve shown up at a Birthday Regatta, you’ve probably met Wendy since she’s been on the registration team for 15 years.
 If that’s not enough, she is an apprentice boat builder and is aka the “cookie lady.”

 Lori Reger joined the club in 2010 and soon began volunteering by helping the Membership Directors with administrative details and greeting people at our monthly meetings.
-We’ve continued to be welcomed by Lori’s friendly smile for the past 10 years.
+We continued to be welcomed by Lori’s friendly smile for 13 years.
 Lori volunteered as the Club Secretary for three terms beginning in 2013.
 She also served in this position in 2021-22 and became Rear Commodore in 2022-2021.
 She enjoys sailing her Sunfish on TTL and occasionally crewing at Lake Pleasant.
 Lori began serving on Race Committee in 2011 shortly after joining and has worked RC every Birthday Regatta since.
-10 years now.
 It is not uncommon to see Lori lending a hand at other regattas and social events throughout the year.

 So Many Contributors